hpfletch/hpfletch.github.io/pages/Biofeedback.md

 simply measuring the voltages on each overlapping trace on the bottom layer.
 Prototyping the pressure sensing insole required laser cutting a simple stencil system which provided a convenient means for accurately placing copper strips on the Velostat material (Figure 4).
-In the future, a flexible copper polyamide film will be masked and etched to provide more professional results and a higher density of sensor elements.
+In the future, a flexible copper-polyamide film will be masked and etched to provide more professional results and a higher density of sensor elements.